In 2012 I took over my first big IT project.

 All my projects were a success.
 The templates played a huge role in that.
 Because without them, I would have struggled to keep a good overview.

 Hi, I’m Adrian Neumeyer, founder and CEO of Tactical Project Manager.
 I’ve been working as an IT project manager for the past ten years.
 Today my focus is to help the people who manage projects — people like you! — with practical tips and useful tools.
+Connect with me on LinkedIn.

 My goal is to provide you with the best tools to help you succeed in your job.
-If you feel the templates are not what you were looking for, I’m are happy to return your investment within 30 days after the purchase.
+If you feel the templates are not what you were looking for, I’m happy to return your investment within 30 days after the purchase.
 Just contact me.